 The menu of uses of hemp is long and varied.
 Simply put it is Food, Feed, Fiber, Fuel, Shelter, and, as our studies are proving, Filter for air, water, and soil.

-Hemp oil is very high in nutrients and has a unique and near perfect balance of Omega 3, 6 and 9, making it highly valued as an ingredient in health foods, such as hemp milk and ice cream and the use of hemp seeds in cookies and snack bars.
+Hemp seed oil is very high in nutrients and has a unique and near perfect balance of Omega 3, 6 and 9, making it highly valued as an ingredient in health foods, such as hemp milk and ice cream and the use of hemp seeds in cookies and snack bars.
 These nutrients are as valued in animal feed as they are in human food.

 Hemp fiber is very strong and is used in products as varied as automobile parts from bio-composites that mimic fiberglass and plastics, animal bedding, textiles for carpeting, clothing, and hempcrete, a building product that is stronger and lighter than concrete and is naturally antimicrobial and insulative.
 Both the seed oil and the stalk can be used for transportation fuels.
 Building a hemp home means being able to utilize hemp products from the floorboards and cupboards to the walls and stucco, finished out with hemp carpets and drapes.